Skip navigation

 “It’s going to be an incredibly difficult and challenging week.
 You can already see the course is,” Berger said.
 “The greens are like white.
 So a little bit of wind, a little bit less moisture, and it’s just going to be like a U.S. Open.
 I think when you come to Bay Hill to play this event you know what you’re getting, and so it doesn’t shock me.
 You’re ready for it.”

-That leaves everyone looking up at Berger.
-His 63 is the lowest round at Bay Hill since Adam Scott’s 62 a dozen years ago.
+Like Echavarria, everyone in the field is looking up at Berger after 18 holes.
+The four-time PGA Tour winner’s 63 is the lowest round at Bay Hill since Adam Scott’s 62 a dozen years ago.

 Since his last win at the 2021 AT&T Pebble Beach Pro-Am, Berger has endured a litany of different injuries.
 Most recently, he broke his finger at last year’s BMW Championship and missed the entire fall.